zgmartin/hello/README.md

 Try to solve as many problems you can from this book from this book.
 If you don't believe me, then believe [Google](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html).
 This is the book they recommend people read before they try to work there.

 Read chapter 10!
-It is all about how to formulate problem and devise strategies to execute on solving them.
+It is all about how to analyze problems and devise strategies to execute on them.
+There are also a set of useful questions you should answer when stuck on a problem.

 I can't stress to you how much this book has influenced me.
 It completely changed my approach to solving programming problems.
 A company even flew me out to their office in Palo Alto California after I solved a problem by referencing this book.